 This convenient setup also has vulnerabilities.
-A hacker or government officials can gain access to your information without your knowledge or consent – meaning they can steal, leak, use or alter any information stored on affected severs.
+A hacker or government officials can gain access to your information without your knowledge or consent.
+This means they can steal, leak, use or alter any information stored on affected severs.
 As we’ve learned, a hacker or a government can gain unwelcome access to your files without your knowledge.
 They can influence or attack a third-party service – meaning they can steal, leak or change important personal information.

 The ‘World Computer’

-For example, almost every app on AppStore or Google Exchange, relies heavily on some entity to store personal data like credit card information, order history etc. Third parties often control servers, that store such information.
+For example, almost every app on AppStore or Google Play Store, relies heavily on some entity to store personal data like credit card information, order history etc. Third parties often control servers, that store such information.
 Apple or Google approve and thus decide which apps should be available for their users.

 Ethereum by design would ensure that control of the data would remain with the service provider and that the choice of applications would not be artificially limited.
 The idea of Ethereum is that data belongs to it’s user or creator and nobody else can have access to it, make changes, limit availability or delete it.
 Its creators want to combine control that people used to have over their information with the speed and convenience of digital age.

 Critics of Ethereum argue that while an idea of blockchain platform sounds appealing, it’s unclear if the authors of the “popular” apps would have enough resources to manage them without outsourcing.
 Moreover, there is always a security concern.